microsoft/onnxruntime-inference-examples/mobile/examples/React_Native/ort-rn-basic-usage/README.md

 # ONNX Runtime React Native Expo Example Application

-This is a [react native](https://reactnative.dev/docs/getting-started) application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) via [Expo](https://docs.expo.dev/) platform.
+This is a [React Native](https://reactnative.dev/docs/getting-started) application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) via [Expo](https://docs.expo.dev/) platform.
 The demo app demonstrates how to accomplish simple tasks such as loading onnx models and creating inference sessions, etc. in a react native expo application.

 ## Prerequisites